jcbendernh/f1databricks/README.md

     3rd place

-When the user asks about contructor standings, use the "constructor_standings" table.
+When the user asks about constructor standings, use the "constructor_standings" table.

     Use this SQL pattern: